-Part I - Interpretation 1 1.
-Interpretation 1 Part II - Land holding 2 2.
-Land ownership 2 3.
-Incidents of forms of tenure 3 4.
-Certificate of customary ownership 4 5.
-Functions of committee on application for certificate of customary ownership 4 6.
-Procedures for application for certificate of customary ownership 5 7.
-Functions and procedure of board on application for certificate of customary ownership 6 8.
-Incidents of certificate of customary ownership 7 9.
-Conversion of customary tenure to freehold tenure 7 10.
-Application for grant of land in freehold 8 11.
-Functions of the committee on application for freehold tenure 8 12.
-Procedures for application for freehold tenure 8 13.
-Functions of board on application for freehold tenure 9 14.
-Duties of registrar in respect of applications under sections 9 and 10 10 15.
-Communal land associations 10 16.
-Meeting to form association and elect a managing committee 10 17.
-Constitution of an association 11 18.
-Incorporation of officers as managing committee 11 19.
-Powers of managing committee 11 20.
-Disputes 12 21.
-Dissolution and decertification of an association 12 22.
+Part I - Interpretation .
+1 1.
+Interpretation .
+1 Part II - Land holding .
+3 2.
+Land ownership 3 3.
+Incidents of forms of tenure .
+3 4.
+Certificate of customary ownership .
+5 5.
+Functions of committee on application for certificate of customary ownership .
+5 6.
+Procedures for application for certificate of customary ownership .
+6 7.
+Functions and procedure of board on application for certificate of customary ownership .
+7 8.
+Incidents of certificate of customary ownership .
+7 9.
+Conversion of customary tenure to freehold tenure .
+8 10.
+Application for grant of land in freehold .
+9 11.
+Functions of the committee on application for freehold tenure .
+9 12.
+Procedures for application for freehold tenure .
+9 13.
+Functions of board on application for freehold tenure 10 14.
+Duties of Commissioner in respect of applications under sections 9 and 10 11 15.
+Communal land associations 11 16.
+Meeting to form association and elect a managing committee 11 17.
+Constitution of an association 12 18.
+Incorporation of officers as managing committee 12 19.
+Powers of managing committee 12 20.
+Disputes 13 21.
+Dissolution and decertification of an association 13 22.
 Individual holding of land created out of communal land 13 23.
-Establishment of areas of common land use in communally-owned land 13 24.
+Establishment of areas of common land use in communally-owned land 14 24.
 Management of areas of common land use 14 25.
-Content of common land management scheme 14 26.
-Basic rights and duties of members of the community using common land 15 27.
-Rights of women, children and persons with a disability regarding customary land 15 28.
-Conversion of leasehold into freehold 16 29.
-Meaning of "lawful occupant" and "bona fide occupant" 16 30.
-Mediator to assist persons not qualified to be bona fide occupants 17 31.
-Tenant by occupancy 17 32.
-Jurisdiction of land tribunal in respect of nonpayment of ground rent 18
+Content of common land management scheme 15 26.
+Basic rights and duties of members of the community using common land 16 27.
+Rights of women, children and persons with a disability regarding customary land 16 28.
+Conversion of leasehold into freehold 17 29.
+Meaning of "lawful occupant" and "bona fide occupant" 17 30.
+Mediator to assist persons not qualified to be bona fide occupants 18 31.
+Tenant by occupancy 18 32.
+Jurisdiction of District Land Tribunal in respect of nonpayment of ground rent 19